Halleck Tustenuggee: Biography

-Halleck, with a band of seventy warriors, was finally defeated by Federal troops on April 19, 1842, near the settlement of Peliklakaha Hammock (in today's Lake County, Florida), the last battle of the Second Seminole War in Florida.
+Halleck, with a band of seventy warriors, was finally defeated by Federal troops on April 19, 1842, near the settlement of Peliklakaha Hammock (Abraham's Town), in today's Sumter County, Florida, the last battle of the Second Seminole War in Florida.
 The chief traveled from fort to fort talking about a formal surrender, all the while collecting supplies and rations for his remaining people.
 Finally, Federal officer William J. Worth, wise to the trick, lured Halleck's family to Fort King with a promise of food and whiskey at a celebration.
 Halleck soon arrived and was captured.
 He was held as a prisoner of war with his people on Cedar Key.
 On July 14, Halleck and 66 of his followers were transported out of Florida for the West.
 They arrived at Fort Gibson in the Indian Territory on September 5, 1842.
 Halleck briefly returned to Florida in 1850 to try to negotiate with Chief Billy Bowlegs, who was still opposing resettlement.

-During the Civil War, Halleck Tustenuggee supported the Federal government.
+During the Civil War, Halleck Tustenuggee, along with some of the other Seminole leaders, such as Sonuk Mikko and John Chupco, supported the Federal government.
 When Confederate troops and pro-South Indian tribes moved against pro-Union Indians, Halleck joined the band of Creek leader Opothleyahola.
-He led his Seminole warriors in three battles — Round Mountain, Chusto-Talasah and Chustenahlah, where they were defeated and forced to flee to Kansas in severe winter weather.
+Halleck seems to have been the primary field-commander of the Seminole warriors in three battles – Round Mountain, Chusto-Talasah and Chustenahlah, where they were defeated and forced to flee to Kansas in severe winter weather.
 Halleck and his survivors settled near Fort Row, where several died of exposure and disease.